Cameron27/DiffieHellman/report.md

 54 65 73 74 20 6d 65 73 73 61 67 65 0a
 Test message
 ```
-The first line is the truncated key, the second line is the received encoded message in hexadecimal and if you take `e6251e3434998b172278010cfb xor b2406d4014f4ee6451196669f1` you get the result `54657374206d6573736167650a`, which is the decoded message on line 4, so it is encoding and decoding correctly.
+The first line is the key (truncated), the second line is the received encoded message in hexadecimal and if you take `e6251e3434998b172278010cfb xor b2406d4014f4ee6451196669f1` you get the result `54657374206d6573736167650a`, which is the decoded message on line 4, so it is encoding and decoding correctly.
 The decoded message correctly translates to `Test message` where as the encoded message translates to `.@m@...dQ.fi.`.
-As you can see the encoded message is appears scrambled with most of the bytes not event being
+As you can see the encoded message does appear to be scrambled with most of the bytes not event being
-printable ascii characters.
+printable characters in ascii.

 # Part 2